wearealloy/alloy-craft-template/README.md

+*As for 10/23/2018 this workflow is optimized to work with Craft CMS 3.0.27.1 (Solo Version) If there happens to be a change in craft cms folder structure, the gulpfile.js would have to be updated.*

+*Foundation version: v6.5.0-rc.4*

+---

 # Development folder structure and gulpfile.js structure

 The development workflow was built using gulp.js as the main task runner.
 It works by using a specific development folder structure to facilitate the copy and paste of files between the development and the production folder structure.